rvandewater/FHIR_MEDS/README.md

 This project is in its early stages and has been tested mainly with the MIMIC-IV FHIR demo.

 ## Features
-- Parses and processes all FHIR resource types (v4/v5)
+- Parses and processes all MEDS-compatible FHIR resource types (v4/v5) (tested with MIMIC-IV FHIR demo)
 - Robust mapping from FHIR Observation to MEDS event schema
 - Handles patient ID resolution and vocabulary mapping
 - Outputs sharded Parquet files, validated against the MEDS schema
-- Parallelized, high-performance pipeline using polars and pyarrow
 - Extensible: add mapping for new FHIR resource types easily
 - Comprehensive test suite for FHIR resource parsing